sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_3_structural_queries.md

 The following rules apply:

 - If no version is specified, the version currently used in production should be returned.
-It is therefore equivalent to using the keyword "latest".
+It is therefore equivalent to using the keyword `latest`.
 -  If no agencyID is specified, the matching artefacts maintained by any maintenance agency should be returned.
-It is therefore equivalent to using the keyword "all"<sup>[8](#fn-8)</sup>.
+It is therefore equivalent to using the keyword `all`<sup>[8](#fn-8)</sup>.
 - If no resourceID is specified, all matching artefacts (according to the other criteria used) should be returned.
-It's is therefore equivalent to using the keyword "all".
+It's is therefore equivalent to using the keyword `all`.
-- If no parameters are specified, the "latest" version of "all" resources of the type identified by the resource parameter, maintained by any maintenance agency should be returned.
+- If no parameters are specified, the **latest** version of **all** resources of the type identified by the resource parameter, maintained by **any** maintenance agency should be returned.

 #### Parameters used to further describe the desired results